dylandebaun/gemsnake-reticulations/README.md

 Subsample at least one member from each subclade to test for reticulations deeper in the tree

 For each subclade and the subsampled backbone:
-Run SnaQ for up to 5 reticulations
+Run SnaQ for up to 5 reticulations  <br />
-Run NANUQ, look at strucutre with SplitsTree
+Run NANUQ, look at strucutre with SplitsTree  <br />
-Test all reticulation options with MaxQPseudoLikelihood and Goodness of Fit test Run HyDe on concatonated gene trees (or SNPs) to see if reticulations are supported
+Test all reticulation options with MaxQPseudoLikelihood and Goodness of Fit test  <br />
+Run HyDe on concatonated gene trees (or SNPs) to see if reticulations are supported  <br />

 ## Classify quality of dataset, identify possible areas of reticulations

-We used [PhyParts] (https://bitbucket.org/blackrim/phyparts) to carry out this analysis. <br />
+We used [PhyParts](https://bitbucket.org/blackrim/phyparts) to carry out this analysis. <br />
 GENETREE is the directory to rooted gene trees <br />
 SPTREE is the rooted species tree file <br />
 out is the outfile <br />